-21Tax receipts from unemployment insurance are computed by applying the unemployment insurance payroll tax rate to labor earnings, equal to 6.5%, for all hourly wages below about 25 euros, and to zero above this threshold.
-We have no information on earnings of individuals who definitively exit unemployment in our period.
-The monthly earnings are estimated by assuming that they are equal to the past daily wage used to compute the unemployment benefits times 30, which corresponds to the monthly earnings of a person working full time for the corresponding daily wage.
+working full time for the corresponding daily wage.
 It is likely that this overestimates the amount of tax receipts since all job seekers do not work full-time when they exit unemployment, meaning that we get a lower bound of the effect of the treatment on unemployment insurance expenditure net of taxes.
 For this reason, we provide results for the impact of the treatment on gross unemployment insurance payments (i.e. neglecting tax receipts), which yields an upper bound for the effect of the treatment on unemployment insurance expenditure net of taxes.

-rate has no effects on the unemployment insurance expenditure net of taxes.
-Since the impact of tax changes on expenditure is equal to the sum of the mechanical effects (i.e. the impact of tax changes keeping behavior unchanged) and of the behavioral effects, a drop in taxes necessarily increases the expenditure net of taxes when behavioral effects are equal to zero.22

-Therefore, it is clear that reducing the dynamic marginal tax rate on earnings from work while on claim in the neighborhood of its current level would raise the unemployment insurance expenditure net of taxes.23 Nevertheless, the welfare effects of changes in the dynamic marginal tax rate and their comparison with those induced by the adjustment of other parameters of the unemployment insurance system remain open questions insofar as it is not possible to compare the welfare impact of a change in expenditure induced by changes in various parameters without acquiring information or making assumptions about the willingness to pay for each parameter change.24
+Moreover, it is clear that if the impact of our information treatment is interpreted as a drop in the tax τ on current earnings from work while on claim, our result means that reducing the tax τ on current earnings from work while on claim in the neighborhood of its current level would raise the unemployment insurance expenditure net of taxes.27 Indeed, since the impact of tax changes on expenditure is equal to the sum of the mechanical effects (i.e. the impact of tax changes keeping behavior unchanged) and of the behavioral effects (i.e. the impact of the response of behavior, which is found to be zero in our context), a drop in taxes necessarily increases the expenditure net of taxes when behavioral effects are equal to zero.28 From this perspective, the welfare effects of changes in the marginal tax rate τ on current earnings and their comparison with those induced by the adjustment of other parameters of the unemployment insurance system remains and open question insofar as it is not possible to compare the welfare impact of a change in expenditure induced by changes in various parameters without acquiring information or making assumptions about the willingness to pay for each parameter change.29